JowoScript/JowoScript/README.md

 <li>Terrorism sites are strictly prohibited</li>
 <li>User strictly prohibited as an instrument of crime</li>
 <li>The policy of the intellectual patent by Muhammad Nurcahyo Pratomo cannot be contested by any party, either in the future or now.
 Both in the form of binary code and inherethin or computed binary intellectual within patent and legal rights of technology creators by Muhammad Nurcahyo Pratomo.
 Legal Rights of Technology Creators</li>
-<li>Muhammad Nurcahyo Pratomo cannot be sued by any party, including the government, if it is detrimental to Muhammad Nurcahyo Pratomo, as stated in point number 7</li>
+<li>Muhammad Nurcahyo Pratomo cannot be sued by any party, including the government, if it is detrimental to Muhammad Nurcahyo Pratomo, return to the rules of Muhammad Nurcahyo Pratomo</li>
-<li>Muhammad Nurcahyo Pratomo  has the right to blacklist if there are individuals problem for me</li>
+<li>Muhammad Nurcahyo Pratomo  has the right to blacklist if there are individuals problem for me return to the rules of Muhammad Nurcahyo Pratomo </li>
-<li>Muhammad Nurcahyo Pratomo and familys has the right to blacklist government agencies if there are individuals who threaten and make things difficult for me</li>
+<li>Muhammad Nurcahyo Pratomo has the right to blacklist government agencies if there are individuals who threaten and make things difficult for me return to the rules of Muhammad Nurcahyo Pratomo</li>
-<li>Muhammad Nurcahyo Pratomo and familys has the right to blacklist company agencies if there are individuals who threaten and make things difficult for me</li>
+<li>Muhammad Nurcahyo Pratomo has the right to blacklist company agencies if there are individuals who threaten and make things difficult for me,  return to the rules of Muhammad Nurcahyo Pratomo</li>
-<li>Muhammad Nurcahyo Pratomo has the right to create global native code and strict code in bytecode form with a valid commercial license in the field of science with new programing language and old programing language</li>
+<li>Muhammad Nurcahyo Pratomo has the right to create global native code and strict code in bytecode form with a valid commercial license in the field of science with new programing language</li>
 <li>Whatever type of cryptocurrency is strictly prohibited and into blacklist</li>
 <li>Money laundering is strictly prohibited</li>
 <li>Whatever the type of music and video, everything is regulated in the provision of services for each application and does not violate copyright</li>